chem330/chem330.github.io/lab-notebooks.md

 > Note: Some students like to write out their procedures before coming to lab to help in planning.
 This is great!
 However, these will by default be general procedures and not *exactly* what you did.
 So if you do this, you should leave room to add exactly what you did -- and make sure you do in fact add it in during lab!

-## Significant Figures
+## Significant Figures and Errors

-- **Balances:** In general, your significant digits should be limited by the balance.
-The exact number may depend on which balance you use.
+- **Balances:** The exact number of significant digits from the balance may depend on which balance you use.
 Be sure to record all digits on the balance when mass is important, even if they are zeroes; if the last digit fluctuates do the best you can to estimate it.
 Remember you do NOT have to weigh out the masses exactly as they appear on the worksheet -- what matters is that you get close and that you record the actual *exact* mass you used!
-- **Volumetric Glassware:** All volumetric pipettes and flasks should be labeled with the volume of water they deliver or contain at room temperature along with the error associated with that volume.
+- **Volumetric Glassware:** All volumetric pipettes and flasks are labeled with the volume of water they deliver or contain at room temperature along with the error associated with that volume.
 Use this to determine your significant digits.
 Flasks should be used *to contain* liquid (marked TC) and pipettes should be used *to deliver* liquid (marked TD); if your pipette has lines for both make sure you use the correct one (TD).
 - **Graduated cylinders:** For small volumes, these typically have 3 significant digits.
-You should interpolate to at least the nearest 0.5 mL when using a graduated cylinder.
-Again, there is a large difference between recording 10 ml and 10.5 ml in your notebook in regards to significant figures (1 vs 3)!
-Most work in instrumental analysis should use volumetric glassware and not graduated cylinders.
+You should interpolate to at least the nearest 0.5 mL when using a small or medium-sized graduated cylinder.
+Remember, there is a large difference between recording 10 ml and 10.5 ml in your notebook in regards to significant figures (1 vs 3)!
+Most work in this course should use volumetric glassware and not graduated cylinders.
-- **Beakers/Erlenmeyer Flasks:** These should not be used to measure volumes in instrumental analysis.
+- **Beakers/Erlenmeyer Flasks:** These should not be used to measure volumes!
+They are just for temporarily holding solutions or performing a reaction / extraction.